grez-lucas/rails-book-crud-app/README.md

 # Super Fast Docker-Compose Setup

-If you wish to get the app runnig with as little commands as possible run:
+If you wish to get the base app running with as little commands as possible run:

 ```bash
 docker compose up